-The purpose of this report is to provide Council and the public with information regarding an application to amend Zoning By-law No. 1136 (1987) for the property known as 588 Chantler Road.
-The proposed zoning by-law amendment would rezone:
+The purpose of this report is to provide Council with a recommendation regarding an application to amend Zoning By-law No. 1136 (1987) for the property known as 588 Chantler Road.
+The rezoning is a condition of consent approval granted by the Committee of Adjustment on August 3, 2021 (file B21-2021P) for the severance of an existing dwelling that is surplus to the owners needs due to farm consolidation from the acquisition of additional farmland.
+The proposed zoning would rezone: